Tiange62/Mueller-Lab/content/authors/HeatherZhao/_index.md

 ---
 # Display name
-title: Moira Differding, MHS
+title: Heather (Jianbo) Zhao, BHSc

 # Username (this should match the folder name)
 authors:
-- MoiraDifferding
+- HeatherZhao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate
+role: ScM Student

 # Organizations/Affiliations
 organizations: